Do you need to backup files before reformatting?

 There are also some operations that theoretically do not erase any data, but are still risky, so we better back up important files before the operation just in case, e.g. backup Windows 7 before upgrade to Windows 10.

 Before we start, we may want to figure out what kind of storage needs reformatting.
 To be specific, formatting removable device and formatting hard drive with system installed require different backup strategies.

-If backup files before formatting hard drive, laptop, PC, or computer entirely, we should backup the machine completely with computer backup or system backup operating.
-If backup files before formatting memory card or portable hard drive that has no system installed, file backup or partition backup is enough.
+To backup files before formatting hard drive, laptop, PC, or computer, your need to backup the entire machine with disk backup or system backup operating; To save files before formatting removable devices such as memory card or portable hard drive that has no system installed, file backup or partition backup is enough.

 Step 2.
 Click Add File or Add Folder to add the files from the partition we need to reformat.